LCBH/UKano/README.md

 The executable program `ukano` and `proverif` have been built.

 You can also build UKano only by typing `make ukano`.
 UKano needs an exectuable of ProVerif though.
-You can specify the path of your ProVerif executable with the option `--proverif <path>`.
+Refer to the manual for the required version.

 ## Quick Test